launchdarkly/api-client-python/docs/EnvironmentsApi.md

 api_instance = launchdarkly_api.EnvironmentsApi(launchdarkly_api.ApiClient(configuration))
-project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. environment_key = 'environment_key_example' # str | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. expiry = 789 # int | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately (optional)
+project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. environment_key = 'environment_key_example' # str | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. expiry = 789 # int | An expiration time for the old environment SDK key, expressed as a Unix epoch time in milliseconds.
+By default, the key will expire immediately. (optional)

 try:
     # Reset an environment's SDK key with an optional expiry time for the old key.